-Building a Successful Email Drip campaign
+Building a Successful Email Drip Campaign

 Drip.
 Drip.
 Drip.
 Drip.
 That’s the sound that every marketer should be aware of.
-A drip campaign involves automatically sending out a set of messages that have been pre-set on a schedule.
+A drip campaign involves automatically sending out a set of messages that have been previously set on a schedule.
 These messages often take the form of email marketing, although direct mail and phone-based marketing are effective as well.

 Nevertheless, there is a fine line between a successful and unsuccessful drip campaign.
 If you overdo it, you could end up bombarding your prospects with an overwhelming amount of content.
 Or you could steer off course and your prospects may forget that you even exist.